 Drive for an hour or so and you can be on the white sandy beaches of the Gold Coast or Sunshine Coast.
 Pretty much the perfect weekend plan.

 Cities need parks, gardens and open spaces and Brisbane’s are well kept and have something for everyone – a city beach for the kids, native plants in the botanic gardens and tranquil spots with benches for those who just want peace, quiet and scenery.

 The reason I love Wellington so much is that you can walk wherever you need to go and it really has a heart.
-Brisbane is the same, unlike the sprawling Melbourne and Sydney.
+Brisbane is the same, a small, walkable city, unlike the sprawling Melbourne and Sydney.

 So which is your favourite Australian city?
 Do you like the happening bigger cities or the smaller, compact ones?